Albert Einstein: Physical cosmology

 In 1917, Einstein applied the general theory of relativity to the structure of the universe as a whole.
 He discovered that the general field equations predicted a universe that was dynamic, either contracting or expanding.
-As observational evidence for a dynamic universe was not known at the time, Einstein introduced a new term, the cosmological constant, to the field equations, in order to allow the theory to predict a static universe.
+As observational evidence for a dynamic universe was lacking at the time, Einstein introduced a new term, the cosmological constant, into the field equations, in order to allow the theory to predict a static universe.
 The modified field equations predicted a static universe of closed curvature, in accordance with Einstein's understanding of Mach's principle in these years.
 This model became known as the Einstein World or Einstein's static universe.

-Following the discovery of the recession of the nebulae by Edwin Hubble in 1929, Einstein abandoned his static model of the universe, and proposed two dynamic models of the cosmos, The Friedmann–Einstein universe of 1931 and the Einstein–de Sitter universe of 1932.
+Following the discovery of the recession of the galaxies by Edwin Hubble in 1929, Einstein abandoned his static model of the universe, and proposed two dynamic models of the cosmos, the Friedmann–Einstein universe of 1931 and the Einstein–de Sitter universe of 1932.
 In each of these models, Einstein discarded the cosmological constant, claiming that it was "in any case theoretically unsatisfactory".

 In many Einstein biographies, it is claimed that Einstein referred to the cosmological constant in later years as his "biggest blunder", based on a letter George Gamow claimed to have received from him.
-The astrophysicist Mario Livio has recently cast doubt on this claim.
+The astrophysicist Mario Livio has cast doubt on this claim.